 Having an Internet business can be a lucrative avenue for gaining customers, expanding your existing market, or selling a product to a broad audience.
-Typically, the licenses and permits that are required to start a business are the same as those required to start an Internet or E-Commerce business.
+Typically, the licenses and permits that are required to start a brick-and-mortar business are the same as those required to start an Internet-based (or "e-commerce") business.

 Depending on your location, you may also need a city and county license and tax registration.
-Such licenses and registration forms are relatively easy to obtain and are not expensive.
+Such licenses and registration forms are relatively easy to obtain and are not too expensive.
 For local licensing requirements, contact your city or county government offices.
 Your local chamber of commerce will likely have information about applicable registration requirements.

 Requirements Vary by Type of Business and State

-Not all businesses require the same licenses and requirements vary by state.
-The best thing to do is to check with your secretary of state.
+Not all businesses require the same licenses, and requirements vary by state.
+The best approach is to check with your secretary of state.
 Different states may or may not require a license for a particular type of business.
 Some of the more common license types are:

-- Licenses based on products sold—Some state licensing requirements are based on the product sold such as liquor, lottery tickets, gasoline or firearms
+- Licenses based on products sold: Some state licensing requirements are based on what type of product is being sold, such as liquor, lottery tickets, gasoline, or firearms.

-If you need to charge sales tax then you must be familiar with the applicable rates.
-Many online retailers use online shopping cart services that are programmed to calculate sales tax rates for their sales transactions.
+If you need to charge sales tax, then you must become familiar with the applicable rates.
+Many online retailers use shopping cart services that are programmed to calculate sales tax rates for their sales transactions.